Okay, I'm not going to beat around the bush - why are you working in a boring or uninspiring office space?

 I'm assuming if you're reading this blog post you fall under one of the following categories:

-• You're a small business owner with a team, working from a studio or larger-size workplace
+You're a business owner with a team working from a studio or larger-size workplace

-• You're the owner of a co-working space/shared workspace
+You're the business owner of a co-working/shared workspace

-Whichever category you fall under I'm still asking you the same question; why are you making yourself (and others) work in a space that doesn't spark some sort of creative inspiration or work related happiness?
+Whichever category you fall under I'm still asking you the same question; why are you making yourself (and others) work in an office interior that doesn't spark some sort of creative inspiration or work related happiness?

-Whinging from me aside, let's explore some great ways to inject colourful joy and work productivity into your workplace via the cheap and cheerful medium known in the interior design world as: paint.
+Whinging from me aside, let's explore some great ways to inject colourful joy and boost work moral into your workplace via the cheap and cheerful medium known in the interior design world as: paint.

 Paint is an easy way to add colour into your office interior design scheme